-If you close the terminal you will be prompted by the terminal: “There is still a process running in this terminal.
+If you close the terminal, you will be prompted by the terminal: “There is still a process running in this terminal.
 Closing the terminal will kill it”.
 You can cancel or close the terminal.
-This is because the process your started inherits some things from the shell (stdin, stdout, etc).
-This makes that the process is bound to that terminal.
+This is because the process you started inherits some things from the shell (stdin, stdout, etc).
+This makes the process bound to that terminal.

-In the case of vlc & the process moves to the background and you can continue to use the terminal as you see fit.
-You are You get a shell prompt again.
-Often I just continue from there or clear the terminal and use it for other tasks or starting different processes.
+In the case of VLC, the process moves to the background and you can continue to use the terminal as you see fit.
+You will get a shell prompt again.
+Often I just continue from there or clear the terminal and use it for other tasks or start different processes.

-With setsid you can’t check the output of the process you started later on.
-This is something that you can do with for example nohup and screen.
+With setsid, you can’t check the output of the process you started later on.
+This is something that you can do with something like nohup and screen.
 With screen there is an attached screen session to the process and with nohup you can check the output file.
 But is this something you need or want for the process you are starting?
 Sometimes this is the case, but often you just need to run the program and that’s it.

 You can also make it write to an output file when using setsid.

-Nohup will seperate the process from the terminal.
-Because of the disconnect it will not receive SIGHUP, which is why it is named nohup.
-If you close the terminal the process will keep running until you close it.
+Nohup will separate the process from the terminal.
+Because of the disconnect, it will not receive SIGHUP, which is why it is named nohup.
+If you close the terminal, the process will keep running until you close it.

 When the terminal is open, the job is still in the foreground and still under the shell’s job control.
-This means if you just use nohup that you still can’t use that terminal for other tasks.
+This means if you just use nohup, you still can’t use that terminal for other tasks.
 So you should combine it with an ‘&’.